Parent-child bonding at the Diamond Jubilee High School for Girls, Mumbai

 Music and movement were other highlights of the three-day event, where parents and children danced and sang along to lively songs.
 This session not only promoted the importance of physical activity but also encouraged parents to unwind and enjoy precious moments with their little ones, along with their children’s teachers, who joined in the fun activity.

 Lastly, the parents and students participated in gross motor activities, which tested the parent-child duo's coordination and teamwork.
 From obstacle races to group games, parents and children worked hand in hand, refining their gross motor skills while nurturing a strong bond.
 The atmosphere was filled with healthy competition and unwavering support as parents cheered their little ones.

 “I would like to thank the school and the teachers for taking such an initiative,” said Mrs Gulnaaz Kothia, mother of junior KG student Irza Kothia.
 “It was a wonderful experience of spending quality time with my child.
 The event was well organised and well managed."

 Students also expressed their enjoyment of the activities and time spent with their parents.

 “I enjoyed playing games and painting with my mother,” said senior KG student Shaikh Anabia Afzal.
-“I would like if my mummy could come again to school.”
+“I would like it if my mummy could come to school again.”

 Photos (top to bottom):